 By employing a virtual CISO, one gets the benefit of advisory support from an industry expert familiar with the security challenges across a wide range of industries.
 Our virtual CISO can provide regular counselling, project-based assistance, and guides in making business-critical decisions.

 Our virtual CISO aims at providing the security program leadership to guide the internal teams.
 Virtual CISO provides both the expertise and experience required for strategically leading the cyber security strategy.
 The key responsibilities of a virtual CISO are -

-6. Assisting with interpretation and integration of security program controls.
+13. Assisting with the interpretation and integration of security program controls.